Polymer/old-docs-site/app/2.0/docs/tools/node-support.md

 We support both the [NPM](http://www.npmjs.com) and [Yarn](http://yarnpkg.com) package managers.

-We recommend Yarn because of its deterministic results, locking support and reduced duplication of dependencies.
 Yarn should be drop-in compatible with npm, as it [uses the same package.json format as npm and can install the same packages from the npm registry](https://yarnpkg.com/lang/en/docs/migrating-from-npm/).

 We support npm v3 and newer.
 If you don't have v3 or newer installed, you can upgrade npm by running `npm i -g npm`.